canonical/ubuntu-pro-docs/account-setup.rst

 You will have received an email message inviting you to activate your Landscape account (Subject: "You have been invited to the Landscape account […]", from ``noreply+landscape@canonical.com``).

-If you haven't already done so, accept the invitation now and follow the instructions.
-(If you can't find the message, check your spam filter, and then ask us.)
+If you haven't already done so, accept the invitation and follow the instructions (if you can't find the message, check your spam filter, and then ask us).

-You can always log in to the account at `Landscape SaaS <http://landscape.canonical.com/>`_.
+You can always log into the account at `Landscape SaaS <http://landscape.canonical.com/>`_.

 Once again, we recommend adding a secondary user to the portal, to ensure continuity of access: *Administrators* > *Invite an administrator*.